zelisinho/anypoint-examples/implementing-a-choice-exception-strategy/README.md

 		  }
 		]

-6. Through a web browser, access the URL **http://localhost:8081/?filePath=path** with correct path to file without read access.

-	This message throws an exception as access denied and returns the following message:
+6. In your browser, access the URL `http://localhost:8081/?filePath=path`, replacing the `path` variable this time with the path to a file that does not allow read access.
+The application returns the following error message:

 		{
 		  "message": "Access to file denied"